ned14/nedmalloc/Readme.txt

 ChangeLog:
 -=-=-=-=-=
+v1.06 ?:
+ * { 1079 } Fixed misdeclaration of struct mallinfo as C++ type.
+Thanks to James Mansion for reporting this.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to Markus Elfring for reporting this.